Stop motion: 1930s and 1940s

 Starewicz finished the first feature stop-motion film Le Roman de Renard (The Tale of the Fox) in 1930, but problems with its soundtrack delayed its release.
-In 1937 it was released with a German soundtrack and in 1941 with its French soundtrack.
+In 1937, it was released with a German soundtrack and in 1941 with its French soundtrack.

 Hungarian-American filmmaker George Pal developed his own stop motion technique of replacing wooden dolls (or parts of them) with similar figures displaying changed poses and/or expressions.
 He called it Pal-Doll and used it for his Puppetoons films since 1932.
 The particular replacement animation method itself also became better known as puppetoon.
 In Europe he mainly worked on promotional films for companies such as Philips.
 Later Pal gained much success in Hollywood with a string of Academy Award for Best Animated Short Films, including Rhythm in the Ranks (1941), Tulips Shall Grow (1942), Jasper and the Haunted House (1942), the Dr. Seuss penned The 500 Hats of Bartholomew Cubbins (1943) and And to Think That I Saw It on Mulberry Street (1944), Jasper and the Beanstalk (1945), John Henry and the Inky-Poo (1946), Jasper in a Jam (1946), and Tubby the Tuba (1947).
 Many of his puppetoon films were selected for preservation in the United States National Film Registry.

+1933's King Kong used stop motion to bring to life a monstrous ape that interacted with human actors.

 Willis O' Brien's expressive and emotionally convincing animation of the big ape in King Kong (1933) is widely regarded as a milestone in stop-motion animation and a highlight of Hollywood cinema in general.